I was shooting the shit with my Dad.

-Just shooting the shit about the Trailer Park Bowl at Capitol Hill on Jan 6, when we got on the subject of the most shocking events that happened during his lifetime.
-He listed a couple of events, including the murders of Chaney, Goodman, and Schwerner in Neshoba County, Mississippi.
+We were just talking, trying solve world issues over a 30 minute phone conversation.
+Anyway, we got on the subject of the most shocking events that happened during his lifetime.
+He’s 81 years old, so his lifetime is legit, ya know?
+Anyway, he listed a couple of events, including the murders of Chaney, Goodman, and Schwerner in Neshoba County, Mississippi.

 In my head, I was like yeah, that makes sense.
-He was heavy in the Movement at that time, so to him, it was probably a bit of a wake up call that he could’ve been Chaney, Goodman or Schwerener.
+He was heavy in the Movement at that time, trying to register Black folks to vote up and down the state of Jim Crow Mississippi, so to him, it was probably a bit of a wake up call that he could’ve been Chaney, Goodman or Schwerener.
 But also, just how violent white folks were becoming.
 So violent, they would kill other white folks in order to protect their tyrannic way of life.

 But then, I was like, “So what about Martin Luther King’s assassination?”
 “Oh, nah.
 That didn’t shock me,” he replied.
 This shocked me that it didn’t shock him, at the time.
 I was slightly taken aback.
 But then, he explained it.
 It didn’t shock him, because he knew “they” would eventually “get” him.
 That it was only a matter of time.
 He noted the sad reality Dr. King lived with for most of his adult life.